wp-plugins/fcchat/readme.txt

 Stable tag: 3.6.0.8.1

-IMPORTANT UPDATE: Please update your host value to 'chat.fastcatsoftware.com'.

 An interface for real time chat, video conferencing, instant messaging, and more.

 == Description ==

-FCChat connects your web site users with chat, video conferencing, instant messaging and more.
+IMPORTANT UPDATE: Existing users, Please update your host value to 'chat.fastcatsoftware.com'.

 DEMO